 The actual guideline value is calculated on the basis of maximum acceptable departure from reference condition, according to the current and desired ecosystem condition.
 For moderately disturbed systems, the default acceptable departure suggested in the Australian and New Zealand Guidelines for Fresh and Marine Water Quality is that the guideline value be based on the 20th and/or 80th percentile (whichever is most appropriate for the indicator) of values at the reference site.

 The QWQG (QWQG 2009, Section 4.4.2,) includes a list of criteria for reference sites, however it notes that:

 ‘Although the criteria…are recommended, there are some regions and some water types where it may be difficult to find any sites that fully comply with these criteria.
 In this situation it may be necessary to use lesser quality or best available sites’

-Further Information on the process of deriving water quality guidelines in Queensland is contained in the DRAFT Guideline Deciding aquatic ecosystem indicators and local water quality guidelines under the Environmental Protection (Water) Policy 2009 , and the Queensland Water Quality Guidelines (see availability).
+Further Information on the process of deriving water quality guidelines in Queensland is contained in the Guideline: Deciding aquatic ecosystem indicators and local water quality guidelines under the Environmental Protection (Water and Wetland Biodiversity) Policy 2019 , and the Queensland Water Quality Guidelines (see availability).